mathgladiator/adama-lang/reference/src/basics.md

 ```

 This will allow people to connect or not.
-The reason we say *connect* instead of *read* or *get* is because we establish a long-lived stream between the client and the document which allows changes to flow from document to client with minimal cost; this explains the **reactive** buzzword.
+The reason we say *connect* instead of *read* or *get* is because we establish a long-lived stream between the client and the document which allows changes to flow from the document to all clients with minimal cost; this explains the **reactive** buzzword.

 ## Updating

-Updates to the document happen by sending messages to the document via channels; channels are basically functions exposed to clients.
+Updates to the document happen by sending messages to the document via channels; channels are basically procedures exposed to clients.
 For example, we can open a few channels to manipulate our document in various ways.

 ```adama